Cheap Auto Insurance for High-Risk Drivers in 2026

 Pros

 - Custom Coverage: Farmers offers tiered coverage that allows high-risk drivers to customize their protection.
-Review policies in our guide to everything you need to know about Farmers Insurance.

 Cons